katherinechen912/KatherineChen-cv/index.md

 `2016`
 __DePaul University, College of Computing and Digital Media__
-> -Compiled a database from 95+ articles, revealing diversity's influence on revenue and global studio strategies.
+> - Compiled a database from 95+ articles, revealing diversity's influence on revenue and global studio strategies.

 > - Authored ten reports on global film adaptations, underscoring distribution trends and audience shifts.